The Neat and Tidy Man

 1. For Blowing the Nose

-I’m old enough to remember men blowing their nose into a fabric handkerchief—and they did it with method.
+I’m old enough to remember when men blew their nose into a cloth handkerchief with method.
+The secret lay in proper folding.

 1. For the first blow, open the handkerchief so it is folded in half.
 A full‑size square is too large to use flat, so the first fold is always a simple halving.